rich7599/Final-Project-Certification/README.md

 # Final-Project-Certification

+Project Name: Sandy's Pet Shop

-This project was created for a fictitious small business known as Sandy's Pet Shop using the most current HTML5 and CSS3 standards.
-Please view the ReadMe Word document below to see what the pages look like when rendered.
-The site consists of the following pages:
+Description:  This website was created as a final project in order to earn my certification in Web Applications Development.
+The premise was to build a site for a fictitious small business known as Sandy's Pet Shop.
+Please view the ReadMeScreenShots.docx at the bottom to see what the pages look like when rendered.
+The website consists of the following pages:

 "Home" page: This page lists sales and special products offered by the store.